Network Redundancy and Ring Topologies

 Antaira’s ring redundancy solutions

 At Antaira Technologies, we recognize the importance of a reliable, redundant network.
-Many of our Ethernet switches support the ring network redundancy function.
+Many of our industrial Ethernet switches support the ring network redundancy function.
 Using the market’s open standard ITU-T under G.8032 ERPS (Ethernet ring protection switch) protocol, our devices have a minimal network recovery time of less than 50ms.
 The ERPS protocol also provides recovery switching for Ethernet traffic while preventing loops from forming at the Ethernet layer.

 In addition to ERPS devices, we also stock industrial Wi-Fi repeaters to further enhance network stability in networks that require wider coverage.
 To learn more about how you can enhance the reliability of your network using our highly innovative products, contact Antaira Technologies today.
 We can also help answer questions about star topology or point to multipoint topology.
 At Antaira, we have a fiber optic cable solution that would be ideal for your network.